 Get justice after a loved one dies in a fatal crash

 It is the call every family member dreads.
 While we all hope that it will never be us or our loved ones, 6 million Americans crash every year.
 3 million suffer serious injuries from their accidents.
 Each day, 90 people die in collisions on America’s streets, roads, and highways.
 In the wake of a fatal crash, the victim’s family members must pick up the pieces while simultaneously grieving the person they lost.
 However, most people do not know what to do.
-As a result, the nation’s leading personal injuries lawyers at Munley Law explain what happens when someone you love dies in a car crash.
+As a result, the Wilkes-Barre car accident lawyers at Munley Law Personal Injury Attorneys explain what happens when someone you love dies in a car crash.